kelnos/slox/README.md

   functions in question are able to make use of tail-call optimization, but many calls are not.
 Stack overflows may be possible while running certain Lox programs.
+* This actually isn't a deviation, but it's "bad" from my perspective: so far I've implemented LoxInstance (for class instances) using a mutable data member (*gasp*).
+I'll get around to finding an immutable soluion for that eventually that doesn't deviate too far from the script.
+* I don't support multiline string literals.
+I *think* it might be possible (need to read through scala-parser-combinators docs some more), but I'll get to it later.

 ### Middling